marcin-filipiak/test_wspolpracy/PatrykMarkiel/łódka.md

 # Wind Mechanics

-The Sailing boat is accelerates til it reaches n value or max speed(it depends of sail position)
+The sailing boat accelerates until it reaches n value or max speed(it depends of sail position)

 If the wind is blowing between the angles of the sail setting, speed is reduced to half of the maximum possible speed.